 I never wanted to be a salesman.

 I've lived in Washington State all my life, and in the Puget Sound region since 1965.
 Along with my career as a real estate consultant, I've spent time as a mechanic, a gas station owner, and a music producer for public radio.
-I've been a Whidbey Island Realtor since 2006.
-I'm on the Whidbey Island Association of Realtors board of directors, and served as president of the board in 2014.
-I am currently licensed as a Managing Broker.
+I've been a Whidbey Island Realtor since 2006, and am on the Whidbey Island Association of Realtors board of directors.
+I served as president of the board in 2014.